 As most members and former players have noticed, the standard of the outfield on the main ground at Shenley has gradually worsened over the past 10 years, but the near drought like conditions of the 2018 season really accelerated the deterioration, as it did with cricket grounds all around the country.
-Our Main ground was particularly in bad shape and in urgent need of attention.
+Our Main ground was particularly in need of attention.
 Some grass never grew back and in its place abundant moss flourished, growing on top of the 2 cm of thatch that had built up over the last 25 years.
 There were constant dips and bumps, rabbit diggings, bare patches, weeds and moss galore, drainage lines and cracks in the soil.

 This story of the grounds past and present needs to be rewound at this point in order to understand the full context.

 The Herts County Cricket Secretary, Derek Dredge, had asked Chris Wood in late 1989 if he could improve the almost derelict Shenley Hospital cricket ground back into good condition towards the planned development of a Herts County Cricket Centre of Excellence.
 By 1991-92 the Shenley outfield and wicket had started to attract a good standard of fixtures, including Herts County representative sides.